How to Start ‘Reducing’: A Closer Look at the First of the 3 R’s

 How to Reduce Household Waste

-If you’ve ever conducted a trash audit (more on that in this blog), then you are probably aware that one of the most waste-producing things we do is clean.
+If you’ve ever conducted a trash audit, then you are probably aware that one of the most waste-producing things we do is clean.
 It’s kind of ironic, right?

 But luckily, there are some simple ways to reduce your routine, and still get a great clean.